The Cost of Selling A Business in Palm Beach County

 Complex Deals Mean Higher Attorney Costs

 The actual attorney costs depend on what the seller wants their attorney to do.
-Normally sellers who use attorneys have them negotiate the purchase agreement (the buyer typically proposes the purchase agreement) and handle the closing.
-The costs increase the more complex the deal and the more complex the purchase contract.
+Normally, sellers who use attorneys have them negotiate the purchase agreement (the buyer typically proposes the purchase agreement) and handle the closing.
+Legal costs increase the more complex the deal and the more complex the purchase contract.
 Specifically, seller-financed transactions (where the seller hold back some of the purchase price via a Note from the buyer) are more complex and involve more risk for the seller.
-That will lead to higher attorney costs.
+That will definitely lead to higher legal costs.

 Accounting Costs Incurred By Seller When Selling Business